ycrc/ycrc.github.io/docs/clusters-at-yale/access/accounts.md

 The YCRC HPC Policies can found [here](https://research.computing.yale.edu/services/high-performance-computing/hpc-policies).
 All users are required to abide by the described policies.

-## HPC Policies
+## User Responsibilities

+* User accounts are personal to individual users and may not be shared.
+Never give your password or ssh key to anyone else.
+Never allow another individual to use your account.
 * Do not run jobs, transfers or computation on a login node, instead [submit jobs](/clusters-at-yale/job-scheduling/).
 * Similarly, transfer nodes are only for data transfers.
 Do not run jobs or computation on the transfer nodes.
-* Never give your password or ssh key to anyone else.
 * Do not store any [high risk data](https://cybersecurity.yale.edu/protectyourdata) on the clusters, except [Milgram](/clusters/milgram).
+* Jobs must be submitted to partitions in alignment with the stated purposes and limits of those partitions.
 * Do not run large numbers of very short (less than a minute) jobs.
 * Terminate interactive or Open OnDemand session when no longer in use.
 Idle sessions may be canceled without warning.
 * Avoid workflows that generate numerous (thousands) of files as these put great stress on the shared filesystem.
-* Artificial extension of scratch file expiration is forbidden without explicit approval from the YCRC.
+* Use of scratch for long term storage, (through artificial extension of file expiration or other means) is forbidden without explicit approval from the YCRC.
 Please [purchase storage](/data/#purchase-additional-storage) if you need additional longer term storage.
+* Any data covered by a DUA must be explicitly approved by the YCRC before it is stored on a cluster.
 * Each YCRC cluster undergoes regular scheduled maintenance twice a year, see [our maintenance schedule](/clusters/maintenance) for more details.
+Please plan accordingly.

 ## Group Allocations